berkeleycs/.github/profile/README.md

 # Berkeley CS Coursework

-This GitHub Organization is an archive of all of my Berkeley CS Coursework
+This GitHub Organization is an archive of all of my Berkeley CS Coursework.
+Coursework repositories have been privated for academic honesty concerns.
+Please contact me personally if you would like to view the contents.

 ## Index